-There are a lot of different people with design-build teams, but that doesn’t mean that every available option is the best for your specific needs.
+There are a lot of different people with design-build teams in Modesto, but that doesn’t mean that every available option is the best for your specific needs.
 We all have different benefits that we look for in the teams that we work with—and major remodels can be a bit intimidating if you don’t fully trust the team that you choose to go with.

 Let’s discuss what to look for in a design-build team so that you can have a positive experience.

 This is not so much a determining factor as it is a point of consideration for you.
 Some teams offer a full in-house design and build team, but that isn’t always the case.
-Plenty of construction teams choose to work with external design teams.
+Plenty of construction teams choose to work with external design teams for their home renovation project.
 Each option has its own benefits and inconveniences, so consider what you are looking for in your team.

 A team that runs everything in-house will generally add a wonderful and efficient feel to your team.
 The majority of these individuals will have clear communication and a set plan to work alongside their design team, and this can be really helpful for getting everyone into the same room and on the same page.
 We offer this for some projects, but not all of them.

 Choosing to work with an external design team can be great because it means that you are more likely to receive a design team that specializes in the style that you want to see—and this has big advantages.
 At KHB Construction, we love to work with external teams for our designs, and we have adapted our workflow to accommodate this in order to offer that same seamless and efficient experience on the job site.
 Whether the team is in-house or composed of third-party professionals, either can offer a great design.

 2. Communication and Transparency

 A home renovation is probably one of the most personal things that you will do—with an external team of builders and designers, of course.
 Every aspect of your renovation should come directly from your vision for your future home.
 You are the one who will be living in this space, which is why it is so important to be able to trust that when you say you want something, your team will help bring it to fruition.